 The pass cannot be used at campsites which are serviced, powered, or on the online booking system.

 We love to get off the beaten track and encourage you too do as well.
-While we have the right to wild camp, we also have an obligation to protect this beautiful country.
+While we have the right to wild camp, we also should protect this beautiful country.
 Both visitors and locals alike.
 Isn’t this the main reason you are coming to New Zealand?

 Please leave no trace of your visit.
-Put yur rubbish into the provided bins all over New Zealand.
+Put your rubbish into the provided bins all over New Zealand.

 Camping responsibility means not to use the bush.
-Please use your on board toilet or provided facilities at your Campground.
+Please use the onboard toilet or provided facilities at your Campground.